On the Asymptotics to all Orders of the Riemann Zeta Function and of a Two-Parameter Generalization of the Riemann Zeta Function: The large asymptotics of valid to all orders

-\subsection{The large $t$ asymptotics of $\zeta(s)$ valid to all orders}
+\section{The large $t$ asymptotics of $\zeta(s)$ valid to all orders}

 Equation (\ref{1.2}) suggests a separate analysis for the cases $t<\eta $, $t=\eta $ and $t>\eta $.
-The first two cases are analysed in theorems \ref{th3.1} and \ref{th3.2} of section \ref{sec3}.
+The first two cases are analysed in theorems \ref{th3.1} and \ref{th3.2} of chapter \ref{sec3}.
 Theorem \ref{th3.1} presents the large $t$ asymptotics of $\zeta(s)$ valid to all orders in the case of $(1+\epsilon)t < \eta $.
-For example, the formulae of theorem \ref{th3.1} yield the following equation for the leading asymptotic terms in the case when $2t < \eta$:
+For example, the formulae of theorem \ref{th3.1} yield the following equation for the leading asymptotic terms in the case when $(1+\epsilon)t < \eta$ for some $\epsilon > 0$:

 where the error term is uniform for $\eta, \sigma$ in the above ranges and the polylogarithm $\Li_m(z)$ is defined by

 Theorem \ref{th3.2} presents the large $t$ asymptotics of $\zeta(s)$ valid to all orders in the case of $\eta=t$.
 The formula of theorem \ref{th3.2} yields the following equation for the leading asymptotic terms: